stratasan/s1-python/docs/index.md

 # finish and flush
 parser.finish()
 records = parser.flush()
-# again, serialize records and do something with them
+# again, do something with the data: serialize to a file, write to DB, etc
 ```

 Assuming that all `RecordSpec` instances have been defined and